ucb-stat133/stat133-spring-2018/tutorials/14-testing-functions.md

 })
 ```

-Likewise, all the expectations with the vector contaiing missing values can be wrapped inside another call to `test_that()` like this:
+Likewise, all the expectations with the vector containing missing values can be wrapped inside another call to `test_that()` like this:

 ``` r
 test_that("standardize works with missing values", {